T

 Insider tips

-• Check local event listings for festivals, markets, or exhibitions happening during your visit.
+• Check the local event listings for festivals or exhibitions happening during your visit.

-• Melbourne is a coffee capital; don't leave without trying a flat white from a local cafe.
+• Embrace the coffee culture; try a flat white at a local cafe.

 Packing highlights